 God’s law has existed at least as long as sin has existed (Romans 4:15).
 When people sin they break God’s moral law (1 John 3:4).
 Unlike the Mosaic law, the Ten Commandments (God’s law) “stand fast for ever and ever” and therefore, are binding today (Psalms 111:8).
 And the weekly seventh day Sabbath of the fourth commandment remains in effect (Romans 7:12; Hebrews 4:9…etc.).

 Jesus affirmed, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18 also Luke 16:17).

-Paul confirms that God’s Moral Law is still in effect: “What shall we say then?
+Paul confirmed also that God’s Moral Law is still in effect: “What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, thou shalt not covet” (Romans 7:7); “Do we then make void the law through faith?
 God forbid: yea, we establish the law?”
 (Romans 3:31 also Romans 7:12).

 In His service,